SamuelTheCamel/Mandelbrot_Viewer_JS/README.md

 ==============================
 *by Samuel Voltz*

 This is a fully customizable mandelbrot viewer using JavaScript.
 It can be used to analyze the behavior of any complex function after many repeated iterations.
-(It can also anaylze 2D iterated functions for real numbers.)
+(It can also analyze 2D iterated functions for real numbers.)
 Plug in an equation and see what it looks like!

 (More information will be included in the HTML document)